 Mother Brown's Cat is an English Country Dance.
-It was published by Henry Playford in 1701 in The Dancing Master, 11th ed..
-It was interpreted by Charles Bolton in 1988.
+It was published by Henry Playford (website) in 1701 in The Dancing Master, 11th ed..
+It was interpreted by Charles Bolton (website) in 1988 and published in Retreads Vol.3.
 It is a proper Duple Minor dance.
-The dance lasts 34 bars.
+The minor set lasts 34 bars.

 The animation plays at 120 counts per minute normally, but the first time through the set the dance is slowed down so people can learn the moves more readily.
 Men are drawn as rectangles, women as ellipses.
 Each couple is drawn in its own color, however the border of each dancer indicates what role they currently play so the border color may change each time through the minor set.